clvLabs/batukeitor/resources/docs/instruments.md

 # Batukeitor docs

-## The `instruments pack`
+## Instruments packs
-`Batukeitor` uses a single `instrument pack` (no plans exist to allow switching between packs).
+`Batukeitor` can use a different set of instruments/track for each `crew`.

-However, because anyone can want to have his/her own instrument pack in his/her own git repo, instrument packs are modular (they are not included in the main app repo).
+## The `default instruments pack`

-The [default instrument pack](https://github.com/clvLabs/batukeitor-instruments) is available on github and included by default in the [batukeitor-demo](https://github.com/clvLabs/batukeitor-demo) repo.
+The [default instrument pack](https://github.com/clvLabs/batukeitor-instruments) is available on github and included as `default` in the [batukeitor-demo](https://github.com/clvLabs/batukeitor-demo) repo.

 It comes with 12+1 instruments/tracks (12 configurable + `MT`) (_Metrónomo_ is required), but it's not limited to that (see [expanding the pack](#expanding-the-pack)).

 ## Structure of an `instruments pack`
 ```
- instruments/
+ default/
 ├──  instruments.yml
 ├──  img/
 │  ├──  AG.png